zuiko21/minimOS/hard/minipet.md

 is no longer generated (with the new `/IOP` just becomes `A6`, and `CS0` on both PIAs is **1**).
 - **Sheet 3:** _Cassette interface on a separate daughterboard_, although the remaining
 PIA & VIA stay.
-The cassette interface might be **integrated** in the IEEE-488 board. _Note simplified selection as stated above_.
+The cassette interface might be **integrated** in the IEEE-488 board. _Note simplified chip selection as stated above_.
-- **Sheet 4:** a 74HC20 generates just two 16kiB ROM selects.
-The combined `/IOP` instead of the 7425 _et al_ goes to a NAND together with `/NO ROM`, generating the new `/ROM OE` signal.
+- **Sheet 4:** a 74HC20 generates just two 16 kiB ROM selects.
+Instead of the 7425 _et al_, newly combined
+`/IOP` goes to a NAND together with `/NO ROM`, generating the new `/ROM OE` signal.
-_A '138 might be used instead of a NAND._
+_A '138 might be used instead of a gate._
 - **Sheet 5:** merely becomes the **62256** alone -- as simple as they come :-) `/CS` from `/RAM ON` (created via `Phi2` NAND inverted `A15`.). _The use of a '138 instead of a NAND saves one inverter_.
 - **Sheet 6:** `UE1-3, UE6-7, UD1, UD5` all disappear as SRAM needs no extra signals nor refresh addresses.
-`UD4` may become a 74HCT11 (now _active high_) and must use some form of _multiplexing_ for the 40/80-column modes; for instance, a 74**ACT**244) switching all signal pairs, including the output from _two_ 74HCT11 gates. `UD3` may be a 74HCT93, as no more than 4 bits are needed.
+`UD4` may become a 74HCT11 (now _active high_) and must use some form of _multiplexing_ for the 40/80-column modes; for instance, a 74**AC**258 switching (and inverting) all signal pairs, including the output from _both_ 74HCT11 gates. `UD3` may be a 74HCT93, as no more than 4 bits are needed.
-- **Sheet 7:** becomes 3x '245 as multiplexers, one for the **40/80-column switch**.
-Will need a couple of '153
-for the remaining bits (total 11), plus half a '139 for the enable inputs.
+- **Sheet 7:** becomes 3x '245 as multiplexers, one of them for the **40/80-column switch**.
+Will need a couple of '153s for the most significant bits, plus half a '139 for selection.
 A _non-switchable_ version will be much simpler: 2x '245, 1x '157. _MSB (`SA10`) should be muxed via the '153_ in order to _create_ VRAM mirroring on the 40-column mode.
 - **Sheet 8:** '74 Flip-flops replaced by '109s (perhaps one of them could use a '174, or use a _bipolar 74**F**74_).